AyalewGM/Saba/README.md

 # saba

-saba is an Amharic speech and text application providing speech-to-text and text-to-speech services.
+Saba is an Amharic speech and text application providing speech-to-text and text-to-speech services.

 ## Development Setup